 The Fund believes that stewardship and engagement are more effective than disinvestment.
-However the Fund does have a policy of screening out any investment in companies which are deemed to have controversial weapons or are listed on the UN Global Compact List.
+However the Fund does have a policy of screening out any investment in companies which are deemed to have controversial weapons or are violators of UN Global Compact Principles.
 As a responsible investor the Fund engages with our fund managers on our holdings to drive change in the companies held.